Gapless quantum spin liquid and global phase diagram of the spin-1/2 $J_1$-$J_2$ square antiferromagnetic Heisenberg model: discussion and conclusion

-Our results enable us to put together in a consistent way incomplete and/or seemingly conflicting findings from previous studies.
+Our high-quality results enable us to put together in a consistent way incomplete and/or seemingly conflicting findings from previous studies.
 Former vQMC~\cite{hu2013} and recent finite PEPS \cite{liu2018} studies suggest a gapless QSL but these studies mainly focused on the region $0.4\leq J_2 \leq 0.55$, and the nature of the ground state in the region $0.55 < J_2 \leq 0.62$ is not carefully studied.
 An infinite-PEPS (iPEPS) study supports a VBS phase for $0.53\lesssim J_2 \lesssim 0.61$, but the AFM order vanishes at about $J_2=0.53$~\cite{CVB4} which is probably caused by not large enough bond dimension $D$~: iPEPS typically tends to overestimate magnetic correlations and a finite $D$ may induce a spurious finite magnetic order~\cite{liao2017}.
 However, new finite correlation length scaling in iPEPS provides very good results~\cite{corboz2018,rader2018}, giving a critical value around $J_{c1}\simeq 0.46(1)$~\cite{juraj2020}, in agreement with our findings.
 It is also very challenging for iPEPS to obtain a gapless QSL~\cite{poilblanc2017}, often requiring a very large $D$ to be reached~\cite{liao2017}.

 In the SU(2)-DMRG study of Ref.~\cite{gong2014}, a VBS phase is proposed for $0.5 \lesssim J_2 \lesssim 0.61$, associated with a near critical region $0.44 \lesssim J_2 \lesssim 0.5$.
 Later, phase diagrams including both spin liquid and VBS phases are suggested in a many-variable vQMC study~\cite{morita2015}, which reports a continuous transition between the spin liquid and the VBS at $J_{c2}\simeq 0.5$.
-Such a phase diagram is also obtained by an indirect approach on the basis of energy level crossing analysis with the most recent DMRG calculations~\cite{wang2018}, even though the largest available circumference for locating the transition points is $L=10$.
-With this level spectroscopy approach , another vQMC obtains the similar phase diagram \cite{ferrari2020}, but in fact, no clear sign of dimer order is visible in the correlation functions~\cite{ferrari2020}.
-Our unbiased results up to $24\times 24$ systems definitely establish that both gapless QSL and VBS phase do exist in the nonmagnetic region, and the decay behavior of spin-spin and dimer-dimer correlations supports such a phase diagram.
-Furthermore, we have been able to obtain the critical exponents of the AFM-QSL and QSL-VBS transitions with unprecedented precision.
+Such a phase diagram is also obtained by an indirect approach on the basis of energy level crossing analysis with the most recent DMRG calculations~\cite{wang2018} and another vQMC cacluations~\cite{ferrari2020}, while no clear sign of dimer order is visible in the correlation functions~\cite{ferrari2020}.
+Our accurate tensor network results up to $24\times 24$ systems evidently establish that both gapless QSL and VBS phase do exist in the nonmagnetic region, supported by the decay behavior of spin-spin and dimer-dimer correlations.
+Furthermore, we have been able to obtain the critical exponents of the AFM-QSL and QSL-VBS transitions for understanding the nature of the phases.